The Science Behind Microfibre: Why Quality Matters for Lenses

 Inexpensive microfibre cloths often skip crucial manufacturing steps such as fibre splitting or density testing.
 These shortcuts result in flat, coarse fibres that can micro-scratch your lenses over time.

-Even worse, many low-quality cloths are poorly hemmed or contain synthetic binders that leave smears.
-Once you’ve used a properly engineered cloth, like our best microfibre cleaning cloths, the difference in clarity and smoothness is instantly noticeable.
+Even worse, many low-quality cloths are poorly finished or contain synthetic binders that leave smears.
+Once you’ve used a properly engineered cloth, the difference in clarity, softness, and control becomes immediately obvious.

 The Micro-Scale Advantage